MarkHooijkaas/savv/README.md

 # savv and savvy
 This project contains two programs:
 - savv: securing variable using bash and openssl for generic purposes
-- savvy: securing variablies for ansible vault
+- savvy: securing variables for ansible vault

 Originaly only savvy was developed, specifically for use in a ansible based project.
-For a later project savv was added, on the same principles of being reversible. savv is more lightweight (only requires bash and openssl) and can be used for various applications using bash. savvy needs python and some ansible libraries, and is only usuable for ansible.
+For a later project savv was added, on the same principles of being reversible. savv is more lightweight (only requires bash and openssl) and can be used for various applications such as bash shell scripts. savvy needs python and some ansible libraries, and is only usuable for ansible.

 The both have similar features (savv syntax shown):